Lasting Landmarks on PA Route 6

 RAILROAD HISTORY

-Historic Railroad Landmarks Celebrate PA’s Impact on Industry and Transportation
+Historic Railroad Landmarks Celebrate Pennsylvania’s Impact on Industry & Transportation

 With such an important role in the Industrial Revolution and early railroad history, it’s no surprise that the PA Route 6 Heritage Corridor offers many historic railroad sites and landmarks.
 Whether a railfan, history buff, or just a grandparent with grandchildren to entertain, you’ll find all kinds of railroad history along PA Route 6!